S-3263

 Plain Language

-Before requesting an applicant to complete a video interview that will be analyzed by AI, the employer must do three things: (1) notify the applicant that AI may be used to analyze the video and assess their fitness for the position; (2) explain how the AI works and what general types of characteristics it evaluates; and (3) obtain written consent (which may be electronic) from the applicant to be evaluated by the AI system.
-If the applicant does not consent, the employer may not use AI to evaluate that applicant.
-All three steps must be completed before the interview takes place.
+Before requesting an AI-analyzed video interview, employers must: (1) notify the applicant that AI may be used to analyze their video and assess their fitness, (2) explain how the AI works and what types of characteristics it evaluates, and (3) obtain written consent (which may be electronic) to be evaluated by the AI.
+If an applicant does not consent, the employer may not use AI to evaluate that applicant.
+All three steps — notice, explanation, and consent — must be completed before the interview takes place.
+This combines AI identity disclosure with an informed consent requirement.

 Statutory Text